the-blue-coder/react-base/README - TO NOT COPY.md

-DO NOT forget to add "baseUrl": "src" in tsconfig.json > compilerOptions DO NOT remove vite-end.d.ts
-DO NOT copy this README.md file to your project, you don't need it there Copy .prettierrc and .prettierignore to the root of your new React project Copy .env.development and .env.production as well to the root DO NOT forget to ignore .env.development ONLY (do not ignore .env.production) in your .gitignore file (use "# Dotenv" as header comment)
+Add "baseUrl": "src" in tsconfig.json > compilerOptions KEEP vite-end.d.ts in src folder when you copy src files from react-base Copy .prettierrc and .prettierignore to the root of your new React project Copy .env.development and .env.production as well to the root Ignore .env.development ONLY (do not ignore .env.production) in your .gitignore file (use "# Dotenv" as header comment) Update .env.production and .env.development content

 Run these pnpm commands:
 pnpm add @tanstack/react-query